chrisgoringe/cg-controller/README.md

 ## Anything else?

 - You can make nodes brown to designate them as advanced controls
-- If you change colors or widgets or names, use 'Update Controller Panel'
+- If you change colors or widgets or names, use the 'Update Controller Panel' canvas menu (to be fixed  - issue #9)
-- To update the controller (it's under development...)
+- To update the controller code (will add to manager - issue #14)
 ```
 cd custom_nodes/cg-controller
 git pull